shiva106405/Bad_Apple_In_CAD/README.md

 # Bad_Apple_In_CAD
-#A python program allowing to play characterized video in Autocad.
+#A python program displaying characterized video in Autocad.